enlivenedcooperative/enlivenedcoop-website/_courses/2023_03-yucatan_spring_intergenerational.md

 Your journey **does not** include:

 * flights to and from Cancún.
-* bus from or to Cancun airport.
+* bus from and to Cancun airport.
 * snacks.
 * optional activities (massage, snorkeling, scuba diving) and local tours in free time.
 * health and travel insurance